kncept-oauth/simple-oidc/README.md

 # Codebase considerations
 Golang doesn't play nice with other projects, and insists on parsing (and erroring on) node_modules, so go and js have been split

-Dependencies can either be all-in or all-out - and javascript and golang both have very differing philosophies.
+Dependencies can either be included or excluded - and javascript and golang both have very differing philosophies.
-At the moment, dependencies will be all-out (node_modules and golang vendoring) I expect that this will switch to all-in before long
+At the moment, dependencies will be excluded (node_modules and golang vendoring)

 # Aims
 1) To provide a simple all in one oidc server that "does enough" to use JWT's as the auth mechanism in an application